 Clinic.
 A facility providing medical, psychiatric, or surgical service for sick or injured persons exclusively on an out-patient basis including emergency treatment, diagnostic services, administration, and related services to patients who are not lodged overnight.
 Services may be available without a prior appointment.
 This classification includes licensed facilities such as blood banks and plasma centers, and emergency medical services offered exclusively on an out-patient basis.
 This classification does not include private medical and dental offices that typically require appointments and are usually smaller scale.
+This classification includes substance abuse treatment and recovery programs which are not residential in nature and which exclusively administer counseling services.

 Substance Abuse Treatment Clinic.
-A facility that offers substance abuse treatment and recovery programs.
+A facility that administers medication, or supervises the self-administration of medication, for substance abuse treatment.